-Basically, an air purifier is an electronic device which sucks in the air contained within a room by means of a fan, captures pollutants in that air in a filter contained inside the unit, and then blows back out clean air.
+Basically, an air purifier is an electronic device which draws in the air contained within a room by means of a fan, captures pollutants in that air in a filter contained inside the unit, and then blows back out clean air.

 The effectiveness of a air purifier is determined by the type of filters it has, and ideally you want one which has something called a HEPA filter.

 That’s because a HEPA filter has smaller holes in it than a regular filter and so can capture even the tiniest of polluted particles – so essentially it traps pretty much everything unpleasant lingering in the air.

 There are 4 different parts to the air purification offered by the AeraMax 300:

 As discussed a moment ago, this is the very best type of filter for capturing allergens and other contaminants.
 The Aeramax 300 removes 99.97% of pollutants down to 0.3 microns in size.